You'll be hard-pressed to find someone as passionate about their role as an Operation Smile volunteer as Abdulrazzaq Yongo of Kenya.

 Q: What inspired you to volunteer with Operation Smile?

-A: I wanted to volunteer with Operation Smile in order to help children who are needy and less fortunate.
+A: I wanted to volunteer with Operation Smile in order to help children.

 Q: Why do you do what you do?
 Why do you feel the responsibility to take care of these children?